Scholarly Concentrations

 Timeline

-Residents are introduced to our six scholarly concentration areas at the end of their intern summer, learn more about the scholarly concentrations in the fall, and choose a scholarly concentration in the winter of their intern year.
+Residents are introduced to our six scholarly concentration areas at the end of their PGY-1 summer, learn more about the scholarly concentrations in the fall, and choose a scholarly concentration in the winter of their PGY-1 year.
 During their PGY-2 year (if not earlier), residents choose a mentor, who supports them in the process of developing a scholarly question and determining methods for answering that question.
 Residents are provided with training in IRB (Institutional Review Board) protocols and are supported in the process of obtaining approvals (if needed).
-By the end of their PGY-2 year, all residents are expected to have begun data collection.
+By the end of their PGY-2 year, residents have typically begun data collection.
 During their PGY-3 year, residents complete data collection, analyze their data, and present their findings as a poster or platform presentation during our Research Day or other forum.
-Each year we award Excellence in Scholarship awards to residents who have demonstrated outstanding achievements on their scholarly projects.

-• By December 15th: Receive notification of SC
+- By December 15th: Receive notification of SC placement

-• PGY-2 By December 1st: Apply for Research Grant (optional)
+- December 1st: Deadline to apply for Research Grant (optional)

 Combined residents, please click here for more information